tytydraco/yessleep/out/I_found_my_dead_friend_alive_in_the_haunted_forest_Now_four_people_are_missing.md

 I also discovered something that is making me want to go back to my room and never come out again.

-When we met with police officers at the lay-by we were parked at.
-We stood outside Jack’s car, talking to police who arrived near the scene.
-When I asked police officers to track the GPS of their phones, the police officers asked me to try to call them first.
+When we met with police officers at the lay-by we were parked at,  I asked police officers to track the GPS of their phones.
+The police officers asked me to try to call them first.

 When I did, we could hear faint ringing from the car.
 The police officers checked all over the car and found four phones in the back of the car.
 The phones belonged to Liam, Andy, Jack, and Katie.